csmaxpower/MoesTavern-ETServerInstalls/README.md

 # MoesTavern-ETServerInstalls
 Files for installing and configuring ET and ETL game servers

-These scripts download, install, and configures all necessary files to run an ETLegacy server (version 2.78) with competition settings and maps.
+These scripts download, install, and configures all necessary files to run an ETLegacy server (tested up to `v2.81.1-54`) with competition settings and maps.
 It will also configure FTP access for on-going management of the server.

 The scripts, system services, configs, and downloads links are baselined to Moe's Tavern's hosts for everything except the game assets installation and key generation.

-Note that this install script assumes a bare metal Linux server running Ubuntu 20.xx and >.
-The system and packages will be updated before the server installation begins.
+Note that this install script assumes a bare metal Linux server running Ubuntu 20.xx and above.
+The OS and packages will be updated before the server installation begins.

 # Directions

-1. Run installETL(Scrim/Pub)Server.sh  (wget http://moestavern.site.nfoservers.com/downloads/server/installETLScrimServer.sh)
+1. Run installETLScrimServer.sh  (wget http://moestavern.site.nfoservers.com/downloads/server/installETLScrimServer.sh)
 2.  chmod +x installETLScrimServer.sh
 3.  ./installETLScrimServer.sh